Out Lit is a collection of films and books that celebrates the art, experience and culture of the lesbian, gay, bisexual and transgender population.

 Out Lit non fiction and guides

-The non fiction and guides collection includes guides on parenting for LGBT couples, civil partnerships, law and many titles which explore LGBT culture and history.
+The Out Lit non fiction and guides collection includes guides on parenting for LGBT couples, civil partnerships, law and many titles which explore LGBT culture and history.

 LGBT picture books

-The LGBT picture book collection features same sex parenting and celebrates children who dare to stand out and be themselves.
+The LGBTQ+ picture book collection features same sex parenting and celebrates children who dare to stand out and be themselves.

 Can't find a book that you really think should be included in any of the collections above?
 Tell us about it via our Library stock suggestion form.